top of page

 Regarding judging others, God says, “I saw that.
 I will deal with them.
 That’s not your job.”

-Because judgment without mercy will be shown to anyone who has not been merciful.
-Mercy triumphs over judgment.
+Because judgment without mercy will be shown to anyone who has not been merciful, mercy triumphs over judgment.
 (James 2:13)

 As for the person who hears my words but does not keep them, I do not judge him.
 For I did not come to judge the world, but to save it.
 (John 12:47)

 Simply put, God is the ultimate judge and will, on His terms, provide justice and judgment.
-The sooner we take this responsibility off us, the sooner we will find true love, compassion, and the blessings that God has for us.
+The sooner we take this responsibility off us, the sooner we will find true love, compassion, and the blessings God has for us.

 Let us “with all humility and gentleness, with patience, [bear] with one another in love” (Eph 4:2)